JustMakeAnything/GardenAutomation/powersupply.md

 So it looks like the disadvantages are not worth to follow this except where it is not avoidable.

-## Use the needed power and distribute it
+## Create the needed power and distribute it

 Transform the voltage down to the needed and use this to distribute the power